-Ever wonder about the magic in blooming every year?
+Ever wonder about the magic in flowers blooming every year?
 From spring's vibrant start to winter's cozy end, nature shows us its beauty.
 Join us as we dive into the world of seasonal blooming.
 We'll learn about the magic behind it.

 This guide will show you the cycles of flowers blooming.
 You'll see how daffodils and tulips start in spring and roses and dahlias in summer.
 We'll talk about how nature changes with the seasons.